Tuning the phase diagram of a Rosenzweig-Porter model with fractal disorder

-The ergodic transition occurs at $\Gamma\sim O(1)$, $\gamma_{ET} = 1$.
-Note that both $\gamma_{ET}$ and $\gamma_{AT}$ are continuous transitions, unlike the fat-tailed distributed RP models~\cite{LN-RP_RRG,LN-RP_WE,BirTar_Levy-RP}. \paragraph*{\textbf{Cantor Set diagonal elements:}} The first example we consider is when the diagonal elements are represented by Cantor set, $\mathcal{C}$.
+\paragraph*{\textbf{Cantor Set diagonal elements:}} The first example we consider is when the diagonal elements are represented by Cantor set, $\mathcal{C}$.
 Cantor set is a set of points lying in a line segment normalized to the interval $[0,1]$, obtained by removing the middle third of the continuous line segments in a recursive manner.
 The set generated by the first few iterations of this are,

 We generate the diagonal elements by choosing the boundary value of each subset at the $n=\log_2 L$ iteration.
-The self similar nature of the Cantor set is evident from the construction and the Hausdorff dimension is calculated to be $d= \frac{\ln 2}{\ln 3}$. ~\cite{DOVGOSHEY20061}.
+The self similar nature of the Cantor set is evident from the construction and the Hausdorff dimension is calculated to be $d= \frac{\ln 2}{\ln 3}$~\cite{DOVGOSHEY20061}.

-In Fig.~\ref{fig:cantor} (a) we plot the second fractal dimension $D_2=D$ calculated from numerical fitting in system size $2^p, p=7 \hdots 12$, for all the eigenvectors arranged in increasing order of IPR.
-In Fig.~\ref{fig:cantor} (b) we plot the same quantity but averaged over $60$ mid spectrum states.
-From Fig.~\ref{fig:cantor} (a) it can be clearly seen that there is no mobility edge in the spectrum, all the eigenstates show similar fractal dimensions $D$, hence one can average over them, which is plotted in Fig.~\ref{fig:cantor} (b).
+In Fig.~\ref{fig:cantor}(a) we plot the second fractal dimension $D_2=D$ calculated from the numerical fitting in system size $2^p, p=7 \hdots 12$, for all the eigenvectors arranged in increasing order of IPR.
+In Fig.~\ref{fig:cantor}(b) we plot the same quantity, but averaged over $60$ mid spectrum states.
+From Fig.~\ref{fig:cantor}(a) it can be clearly seen that there is no mobility edge in the spectrum, all the eigenstates show similar fractal dimensions $D$, hence one can average over them, which is plotted in Fig.~\ref{fig:cantor}(b).
 The point where the system ceases to be ergodic is clearly visible at $\gamma=\gamma_{ET}=1$.
-Furthermore the variation of the fractal dimension of the eigenfunctions $D$ matches sufficiently well with the analytically obtained black dashed line, Eq.~\eqref{eq:Gamma_res}, in the $\gamma_{ET}<\gamma<\gamma_{AT}$ regime, thus accurately predicting the $\gamma_{AT}$ point as well. \paragraph*{\textbf{Generic $d$ diagonal elements:}} Next, we consider the case of completely generic fractal diagonal elements.
+Furthermore the variation of the fractal dimension of the eigenfunctions $D$ matches sufficiently well with the analytically obtained black dashed line, Eq.~\eqref{eq:Gamma_res}, in the $\gamma_{ET}<\gamma<\gamma_{AT}$ regime, thus accurately predicting the $\gamma_{AT}$ point as well. \imk{Finite-size effects, given by $1/\ln L$ terms in $D(L)$, are maximal close to $\gamma_{AT}$ and of the magnitude $\sim 0.1$.}

+\paragraph*{\textbf{Generic \imk{fractal} diagonal elements:}} Next, we consider the case of generic fractal diagonal elements.
 The generation of diagonal elements distributed in a generic fractal dimension was introduced recently in Ref.~\onlinecite{Kravtsov2023Cantor}, this section also serves as a demonstration of applicability of the technique.
 Below, we give a short summary of the method.